commodityvectors/circus/docs/source/for-devs/writing-plugins.rst

 ================

-Let's write a plugin that logs in a file every event happening in **circusd**.
+Let's write a plugin that logs in a file every event happening in **cvec_circusd**.
 It takes one argument which is the filename.

 The plugin may look like this::

-    from circus.plugins import CircusPlugin
+    from cvec_circus.plugins import CircusPlugin

     class Logger(CircusPlugin):